hissssst/pathex/guides/tutorials/lenses.md

 What if we need to update all values in the collection matching specific pattern?

-This simple task can be solved using Elixir's `Enum` module but is kind of tought to be polymorphic and reusable for different patterns or types of collections
+This simple task can be solved using Elixir's `Enum` module but is kind of tough to be polymorphic and reusable for different patterns or types of collections

 Let's say we have a list of users with roles and we want to add access to admin